Updated: May 2, 2023

 How To Apply: Residents who sustained losses in the designated areas can begin applying for assistance at www.DisasterAssistance.gov, by calling 800-621-3362.
 The helpline is available from 7 a.m. to 11 p.m.

 Hurricane season is from June 1 to Nov.
-30, 2022.
-As locals, you may be used to seeing storms, but you must be ready for worst-case scenarios if a hurricane decides to visit our Town.
+30, 2023.
+Be ready for worst-case scenarios if a hurricane decides to visit our Town.
 Have a plan, know important hurricane facts, storm terminology and how to prepare - no matter the storm category.
+Learn more on our Hurricane Guide jam-packed with helpful tips and resources.

 Don't forget to register to receive emergency alerts from the Town of Davie and keep current on all severe weather information, utility disruptions and public safety announcements.